guldentech/guldentech-docs/pages/storage.md

       storage: 1Gi
 ```

-!> All these local paths are backed up once a day to a seperate HD.

 !> If you use local path, please note that if the node goes down, your pod will not move nodes, it will be in pending state until the node comes back online.
 Your pod is tied to the node the local-stoage is created on.

-##  Cloud storage with NFS
+##  Longhorn distributed block storage

-For apps that need 100% uptime, please create a nfs pvc.
+For apps that need high uptime, please create a longhorn pvc

-!> NFS storage is very slow, please talk with GT admins before leveraging this.

 Example:
 ```yaml